Multi-Objective Genetic Algorithm for Multi-View Feature Selection: Experiments and results

 \item Sequential Forward Floating~\citep{pudil1994floating} Search algorithm (denoted as SFFS): A sequential search algorithm that dynamically changes the number of features by adding or removing features from a candidate subset while evaluating the criterion.

 \end{itemize}

-The original feature groups were concatenated for the Lasso-SVM and SFFS baseline algorithms to select features from the original features and classify the test set using the selected features.
-For the SFFS method, we use linear discriminant analysis and multinomial logistic regression as the fundamental classifiers for binary and multiclass problems, respectively.
+The original feature groups were concatenated for the Lasso-SVM and SFFS baseline algorithms to select features and classify the test set using these selected features.
+In the SFFS method, LDA and MLR were employed not only for evaluating the final classification accuracy for binary and multiclass problems, respectively, but also took on the role of fundamental classifiers within the feature selection process itself.
+For the other baseline methods, classifiers were chosen as per their original studies to provide a valid comparison under proven conditions.
 The implementation of the baseline methods was carried out in MATLAB.
 The optimal values of hyper-parameters were selected in the 10-fold inner CV loop by maximizing the accuracy score.
 Since fine-tuning all parameters with a grid search was impractical for M2TFS, IMTFS, Lasso-MkSVM, and Lasso-SVM, we only considered the regularization parameter for controlling the sparsity among all tasks and an optional regularization parameter that controls the norm penalty as the most crucial parameters for the grid search.
 Both parameters were selected from the candidate set $\{0.001,0.01,0.1,0.2,0.4,0.6,0.8,0.9,1,5,10,30,40,60,100\}$ by maximizing the accuracy score.
 In the ASMFS method, the sparsity regularization coefficient, the adaptive similarity learning regularization coefficient, and the number of neighbors were selected in the range of $\{0.001,\allowbreak0.01,\allowbreak0.1,\allowbreak1,5,\allowbreak10,\allowbreak30,\allowbreak40,\allowbreak60,\allowbreak100\}$, $\{0.001,0.01,0.1,1,5,10,30,40,60,100\}$ and $\{1,2,\ldots,10\}$, respectively.